 How to Get Earthquake Insurance the RIGHT Way

-Whether you’re preparing to purchase your first homeowners’ insurance policy or considering updates to your existing plan, you may have noticed that earthquakes are not considered a covered loss by most providers.
-As public adjusters, we’ve seen what happens when an earthquake destroys the homes of individuals without earthquake coverage.
+Whether you’re preparing to purchase your first homeowners’ insurance policy, you may have noticed that earthquakes are not considered a covered loss.
+As public adjusters in Santa Clarita, we’ve seen what happens when an earthquake destroys the homes of individuals without earthquake coverage.
 Unfortunately, it typically results in an extremely stressful situation for the homeowners, and we’re unable to help them obtain a settlement.

 In this article, we’ve answered some of the most common questions about earthquake insurance.
 If you’re considering earthquake insurance, this guide will help you get started.